MCP Integration

 Option B: Manual Handoff

-If you do not want the agent to block on a wait call, you can open the wireframe in your browser, then share screenshots/images and relevant metadata back to the agent manually.
+If you do not want the agent to make a follow-up get_screenshot attempt, you can open the wireframe in your browser, then share screenshots/images and relevant metadata back to the agent manually.

 The Wirekitty MCP server exposes the following tools to AI agents:

-wireframeId - The wireframe ID to reconnect to (required)
+wireframeId - The ID returned from create_wireframe (required)